Prathameshsci369/Detector/README_EN.md

 ### Use Case 4: Monitor Technology Changes

-By integrating **Detector** into your monitoring tools, you can keep track of which technologies are being used on various websites over time.
+By integrating **techfinder** into your monitoring tools, you can keep track of which technologies are being used on various websites over time.
 This could be useful for identifying when websites update their tech stack.

 ```python
 detector = Detector()